+NLF: Boards must ensure that any provider interested in participating in CCS completes the Texas Rising Star Interest Form and establishes a provider account in the Texas Rising Star Engage system before signing a CCS Agreement.
+Additionally, as required by WD 14-22, Change 2, and its subsequent issuances, Boards must ensure timely data entry for interested providers.

-NLF: Every six months, Boards must review Entry Level–designated CCS providers within their workforce area to ensure that the do not exceed the Entry Level points threshold.
-The first six-month review begins on October 1, 2023, and will occur thereafter in April and October.
+NLF: Every six months, Boards must review Entry Level–designated CCS providers within their workforce area to ensure that the providers do not exceed the Entry Level points threshold by reviewing the Entry Level Designation Report provided to Boards on the Texas Rising Star report dashboard within Engage, per the Children’s Learning Institute’s (CLI) Texas Rising Star Engage User Guide.
+The first six-month review began on October 1, 2023, and occurs thereafter in April and October.

-NLF: If an Entry Level–designated CCS provider does not meet the points threshold at the time of the six-month review, Boards must inform the provider that the CCS Provider Agreement will be terminated within 30 calendar days of the review.
-To ensure statewide consistency in the implementation of the six-month review, Boards must not terminate the CCS Provider Agreement prior to the scheduled six-month review.
+NLF: If an Entry Level–designated CCS provider exceeds the points threshold at the time of the six-month review, Boards must inform the provider that the CCS Provider Agreement will be terminated within 30 calendar days of the review.
+To ensure statewide consistency in the implementation of the six-month review, Boards must not terminate the CCS Provider Agreement for an Entry Level–designated CCS provider prior to the scheduled six-month review.

 NLF: Boards must ensure that Entry Level–designated CCS providers placed on CCR Probationary Corrective Action may remain designated as long as they do not exceed the Entry Level compliance points threshold at the time of the six-month review.
+Boards must ensure that no new CCS referrals are made to the provider while on CCR Probationary Corrective Action.

+NLF: Boards must ensure that Entry Level–designated providers placed on CCR adverse action are not eligible to accept CCS referrals, and may not serve any CCS-funded children.
+When this occurs, Boards must close the provider’s intake and any families referred must be transferred, per the Child Care Services Guide.

+LF: A Board may allow a provider who cannot serve CCS-funded children due to CCR adverse action to maintain their CCS Provider Agreement while the program is appealing the adverse action.
+If the CCS Provider Agreement remains in effect, the provider’s Entry Level designation timeline to attain Texas Rising Star certification also remains in effect.
+In contrast, ending the CCS Provider Agreement will pause the provider’s Entry Level designation timeline for attaining Texas Rising Star certification.

 NLF: Boards must ensure that any provider that loses its Entry Level designation and returns as an Entry Level–designated CCS provider will have a modified timeline to achieve certification based on the difference of the 24-month time frame and the Entry Level designation time previously provided.
+This does not include providers whose timeline has elapsed.

 Example: A provider was designated as Entry Level on December 1, 2022, and exceeded the points threshold on October 1, 2023, thus using 10 months of the 24-month designation time frame.
 If the provider is designated as Entry Level on January 1, 2024, they will be allowed the remaining 14 months, until March 31, 2025, to become Texas Rising Star–certified.